haooken/ManiacalLabs.com/content/posts/2019/1/Billiard_Ball_Arcade_Trackball_Mouse/index.md

 Maybe sometime I'll get Sam to share is 3D print painting secrets with the world ;)

-In my typical fasion I left most of the code for this project until the hardware was done.
-Of course I had proof of concept code to be decently sure it would work but I left the bulk of the fine details until now.
+In my typical fashion I left most of the code for this project until the hardware was done.
+Of course I had proof-of-concept code to be decently sure it would work but I left the bulk of the fine details until now.
 The one thing I wish I had tried more was all the different buttons and their LEDs.
 As noted before I had a bit of an issue with the buttons other than blue and clear.
-For some reason, the red and yellow buttons barely lit up at all when using the 3.3V available on the Teensy white blue and clear did.
+For some reason, the red and yellow buttons barely lit up at all when using the 3.3V available on the Teensy, while blue and clear did.
 Honestly I was surprised they worked at all but I was just happy that two colors worked and fortunately had ordered extras so I just stuck with those two colors, as you can see in the video below:

 <video preload="auto" muted loop autoplay src="ArcadeMouse.mp4"></video>

 Other than that little snag, the code was pretty trivial.
 All it really does is read the two encoder outputs and all five buttons, then sends the appropriate signals over USB using the `Mouse` class that comes with the Teensy software.

 The two non-standard buttons that you may be wondering about are the two clear ones.
 The one at the top is the the sensitivity toggle.
-Because this is an arcade trackball the ball has to move farther than is really desireable for each pulse sent from the encoder.
+Because this is an arcade trackball the ball has to move farther than is really desirable for each pulse sent from the encoder.
 So to make the mouse more usable, I simply multiply the output of the encoder so that one pulse actually moves the mouse four pixels in the given direction.
 But this can make the mouse less precise.
 So toggling that button drops the multiplier down to two instead of 4, making for slower movement but much more precise tracking.

 The second button, the one below the trackball, is the scroll button.
 Holding this button will cause the trackball to send scroll wheel signals instead of mouse movements.